 Paul Slater: At GEMS Education, we adhere to strict guidelines put in place by the UAE, when we employ individuals.
 We also have strict child safeguarding procedures in place.

-Emma Starling: Alongside the fact that members of SLT are experienced and come with a breadth of knowledge on safeguarding, each recruitment panel will include at least one member who has completed a Safe Recruiting course provided by the NSPCC.
+Emma Starling: Alongside the fact that members of Senior Leadership Team (SLT) are experienced and come with a breadth of knowledge on safeguarding, each recruitment panel will include at least one member who has completed a Safe Recruiting course provided by the UK children's charity, the National Society for the Prevention of Cruelty to Children (NSPCC).

 We strongly promote our safeguarding culture to deter unsafe applications from the outset, all staff recruited must pass police checks, and if they are recruited from the UK they will also undergo a Disclosure and Barring Service (DBS) check.